abhinavdalal/weather-ease-app/README.md

+pushing to main branch should trigger deploy job that will update the github pages site

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.